MKesenheimer/weakinos-jet/README.md

         $ ./configure [compiler]

 where the optional parameter compiler is whether gfortran or ifort.
+This program was both compiled successfully on a Linux and Mac OSX machine with the gnu-c compiler gcc version 5.
+Keep in mind that older or newer compiler versions can lead to problems.

 You can compile the libraries by typing